 The files can malfunction in many ways.
 Sometimes an installation may be incomplete, or another process may interrupt it.
 If you have a damaged game disc, it probably won’t install the game properly.
-Other times saving to file may run into an issue and corrupt the whole game file.
+Other times saving the file may run into an issue and corrupt the entire game file.

 Usually, corrupted data affects only the corresponding games or apps.
 Therefore, reinstalling them should fix the issue.
 However, there are rare instances where some essential data gets corrupted.
 It is more involved if that’s the case.

 This article goes over a few ways of fixing the Corrupted data issue.

 How to Know if Data is Corrupted on PS4

 At times it may be more obvious that you have corrupted data on your PS4, but the symptoms can also appear in other forms.
 First, if you receive a Corrupted Data error code, clearly, you have corrupted data.
 But, there are times that you’re having a problem and don’t have an error code letting you know that this is the problem.

 Here are some other signs to look for: